 Cork leather or cork-fabric, as it’s otherwise named, is produced using very thin cork sheets obtained from slicing raw cork planks or blocks.

 The thin cork sheets are then carefully placed together by hand using a water-based adhesive onto any woven or non-woven backing material.
-This requires a high precision skillset and is similar to patchwork.
+This requires a high precision skillset and is similar to patchwork7.
 The fabric is then sanded and ends with the application of a protective finish.